WurthElektronik/FeatherWings/CalypsoWiFiFeatherWing/lib/WE_CalypsoFeatherWing/examples/README.md

 ## Cloud connectivity

-For more information of cloud connection please check
+For more information on how to easily get your data into different clouds please check

 * [**Microsoft Azure example**](azure/)
 * [**Amazon AWS example**](aws/)